spectredao/nym-node-ansible/README.md

 - `nym_version`: The version of the Nym binaries to install.
 - `binary_url`: The URL to download the Nym node binary.
+- `cli_url`: The URL to download the Nym cli binary.
 - `tunnel_manager_url`: The URL to download the tunnel manager script.

 ## Usage